shubhamchandra/Springbootmanytoone/README.md

 Since its a bi-directional relationship both entities need to be a part of each other.
 We have courses field for Instructor and instructor field for Course.
 So when adding a course to an instructor also add the instructor to the course in a convienience method that takes care of both.
 If you dont initialize its going to take null for the field which can result in error.
 Therefore initiallize both tables with each others value.

+The InstructorRepository uses CourseRepository to add courses to the database and also intiallizes the instructor in the course proxy object.

 Lazy fetch for courses by an instructor.
 Until you call for instructors courses Hibernate wont make a query for the courses.
 Also you can only make the call for the courses while the session is active otherwise we get LazyinitializationException.
 The proxy object dies after session ends.